pmndrs/postprocessing/.github/CONTRIBUTING.md

 1. Search the issue tracker for similar bug reports before submitting a new one.
 2. Specify the version of the library where the bug occurred.
-3. Specify your browser version, operating system, and graphics card
+3. Specify your browser version, operating system, and graphics card manufacturer
-   (e.g. `Chrome 0.0.0.0 (64-bit), Windows 10 (64-bit), NVIDIA GTX 1050`).
+   (e.g. `Chrome, Windows, NVIDIA`).
 4. Describe the problem in detail.
 Explain what happened, and what you expected would happen.
 5. Provide a minimal test case (http://jsfiddle.net) or a link to a live version of your application.
 6. If applicable, include a screenshot.
 Consider annotating the screenshot for clarity.